A-J-C/CommunityTheme/README.md

 # CommunityTheme
 Codecademy's Main Theme from 2019-2020 now the Alternative Community Theme

-Originally developed by @alexc and @factoradic, all copyright permissions are help by them.
+Originally developed by @alexc and @factoradic, all copyright permissions are held by them.

 # Additionally to the LICENCE